prakashpy/miscellaneous/github-change-commit-email/README.md

 ## This are the steps to change your emails IDs so that you can have your contributions populated on your profile correctly.

-Step 1: Clone your repository in your pc. using following 	'$git clone URL' 	command.
+Step 1: Clone your repository in your pc. using 	'''$git clone URL''' 	command.

 Step 2: Change Dir to your cloned repo dir by **CD** command